Mark C. Cheung

 Tai D. Phan

 JIONG QIU is an associate professor at Montana State University in the Department of Physics.
 Her research interests include magnetic reconnection and energy release in solar eruptive events and the evolution of solar flares and coronal mass ejections.
 Previously, Dr. Qiu served as a researcher in the Department of Physics at New Jersey Institute of Technology, conducting research in solar physics as well as earthshine measurements of global atmospheric properties.
 She is a member of the Daniel K. Inouye Solar Telescope science working group.
 Dr. Qiu was the recipient of the Karen Harvey Prize of the Solar Physics Division of the American Astronomical Society and was a recipient of a National Science Foundation’s Faculty Early Career Development (CAREER) award.
-She earned her Ph.D. in astrophysics from Nanjing University in China.
+She earned her Ph.D. in astrophysics form Nanjing University in China.
+She previously served on the Academies’ Committee on Solar and Space Physics.

 JOSHUA SEMETER is an associate professor at Boston University in the Department of Electrical and Computer Engineering.
 He is also director of the Center for Space Physics.
 He was previously a senior research engineer at SRI International, and a scientist at the Max Planck Institute for Extraterrestrial Physics.
 His research interests revolve around ionospheric and space plasma physics, spectroscopy of atmospheric airglow and the aurora borealis, image processing, and radar systems and radar signal processing.
 Dr. Semeter was associate editor of the Journal of Geophysical Research.
 He won the Boston University Electrical and Computer Engineering Faculty Teaching Award and was a recipient of the NSF Faculty Early Career Development (CAREER) award.
 Dr. Semter graduated from Boston University with a Ph.D. in electrical engineering.
 Dr. Semeter previously served on the Academies Standing Committee on Solar and Space Physics and on the Panel on Atmosphere-Ionosphere-Magnetosphere Interactions.